AlBundy33/netcheck/README.md

 * * * * * /home/pi/netcheck/netcheck.sh
 ```

-Connction losses and reconnections will be logged to netcheck.log (will be created in same folder as netcheck.sh).
+Connection losses and reconnections will be logged to netcheck.log (will be created in same folder as netcheck.sh).